Git lost my changes: Taking a look at Git's history simplification

 - Add a different line to that file in another branch (fruit).

-- Merge branch fruit back into master, and choose the entire copy of the file from the fruit branch.
+- Merge branch fruit back into main, and choose the entire copy of the file from the fruit branch.

 - Check the history of the file.

 As you will see, Git is going to simplify the history for us.
 The key here is step 5 -- we ignored all changes from the animal branch.
 Git will notice that our file essentially did not change between step 1 and step 5, and so it will only show us two history entries.

 First we create the file and add it to our repo:

 > cd sample > git init > echo "some content" > test.txt > git add test.txt > git commit -m "Initial commit"